On Selling My Attention Too Cheaply (Why I’m Deleting Facebook)

 - I have a visceral, borderline irrational hatred of being the subject of targeted advertising.
 I hate it that my online data is bought and sold and manipulated for the express purpose of making Silicon Valley billionaires even wealthier.

-- I think that Facebook (and Twitter, to an even greater extent) could well be destroying democracy.
+- I think that Facebook (and Twitter, to an even greater extent) could well be destroying our social fabric.
 This is ironic, given that the initial promise of the platform was to give everyone a voice and connect across differences, etc. But Facebook’s business model is, obviously, driven by serving up content that makes users angry, anxious, afraid, or, similarly, which reinforces users’ own sense of righteousness.
-A bunch of people constantly swimming in a stream of “stuff that proves how terrible people who aren’t like me are” and “stuff that proves how right and admirable I am” has a terrible effect upon meaningful political engagement.
+A bunch of people constantly swimming in a stream of “stuff that proves how terrible people who aren’t like me are” and “stuff that proves how right and admirable I am” has a terrible effect upon meaningful political engagement and social discourse more broadly.
 And this is, of course, leaving aside entirely the question of how “bad actors” can use Facebook to manipulate public opinion and steer elections.

 - In addition to serving up content that walls us off in ideological silos from one another, Facebook’s business model is also quite clearly geared toward getting (and keeping) people addicted and hijacking their attention for profit.
 Jaron Lanier makes this point as well as anyone, in my view, describing social media as an industrial-sized persuasion and attention economy that is more about behaviour modification for profit than anything to do with “connection.”
 I think he’s right.